Decentralized Communication-Efficient Multi-Task Representation Learning: Proving Theorem :GDmin Iterations

-\begin{remark} We get the $t 1.7^t \eps_\con $ type factor in the expression for $\tb_{t+1}$ given above because of the projected GD step.
-If there was no projection (simple GD), we would get a factor of only $t \eps_\con $.
-This would eliminate the need for $T_\con$ to depend on $T$, it would instead only depend on $\log T$. \end{remark}
+By using this expression and the above and Theorem \ref{gd_step_claim}, we have proved Theorem \ref{gd_thm}. \end{proof} \begin{brem} We get the $t 1.7^\t \eps_\con $ type factor in the expression for $\tb_{\t+1}$ given above because of the projected GD step.
+If there was no projection (simple GD), we would get a factor of only $\t \eps_\con $.
+This would eliminate the need for $T_\con$ to depend on $T_\gd$, it would instead only depend on $\log T_\gd$. \end{brem}